 1. Four Levels of Apology

-My partner and I like speaking precisely.
+My spouse and I like speaking precisely.
 “Precision of language!” we tease one another (Lowry 2002).
-To make our apologies more precise about responsibility, we employ some distinctions.† Depending on how responsible we feel, we will offer one of these four levels of apology:
+So how precise are we when it comes to apologies and responsibility?† Well, depending on how responsible we feel, we will offer one of four levels of apology:

 - Compassionate: “I’m sorry about X even though X is not, in any relevant way, my fault.”
 For instance, I might say “I am sorry to hear about your grandmother’s passing” even though I played no part in your grandmother’s death (Lazare 2005, Chapter 2).